tESS RENÉ

 • Grounding yourself.
 Taking a breath, placing a hand on your chest, or pausing before reacting.

 Smiling during a hard moment doesn’t mean you’re ignoring the pain.
-It means you’re offering your body something life-giving alongside the hard.
+It means you’re letting of the need for things to go well and offering your body something life-giving alongside the hard. .

-Research shows that even small positive moments pausing for sunlight on your skin, humming to music while cooking or sharing a laugh will calm your nervous system and build resilience over time.
+Research shows that even small positive moments, for example, pausing for sunlight on your skin, humming to music while cooking, or sharing a laugh, can calm your nervous system and build resilience over time.

-These aren’t acts of denial.
+In other words, these aren’t acts of denial.
 They’re acts of kindness.
-You’re telling your body: “Yes, this hurts.
+You’re telling your body, “Yes, this hurts.
 And yes, I can still let in something nourishing.”

 Joy doesn’t wait.
 It begins with what you give yourself today.